Lost in Food

 A pinterest graphic of a pear and walnut salad with blue cheese.

-If you like this recipe then try some of our other salad recipes:
+If you like this recipe then try some of my other salad recipes:

 Pear, Walnut & Blue Cheese Salad